Updated: February 8th, 2026

 “If there’s a diet out there, I’ve tried it,” Marisol told me.

-From the balanced Mediterranean to keto, low FODMAP, vegan, and too many fads to count, my new patient had long been on the hunt for the diet that would finally work for her.
+From the balanced Mediterranean to keto, low FODMAP, vegan, and too many fads to count, Marisol had long been on the hunt for a diet that would finally work for her.

 But no matter what she tried, she couldn’t seem to shed the extra pounds she’d been carrying around.
-Not only that, she suddenly seemed to be gaining weight!
+Even worse, she suddenly seemed to be gaining weight!

-All around her, she seemed to be hearing about women who had tried some particular diet and it had transformed their lives.
+She kept hearing about women who had tried a specific diet that had transformed their lives.
 Why was nothing working for her?

-For anyone with a weight loss goal, and for anyone who just wants to be healthier, the choices you make around food are incredibly important.
+For anyone with a weight loss goal, or even anyone who just wants to be healthier, the choices you make around food are incredibly important.

 But many women, like Marisol, are making healthy food choices– and something is still missing.

-In these cases, there’s often an issue with digestion, hormonal balance, or both.
-Today, let’s take a look at how digestion, hormonal balance, and weight gain are connected– and what you can do about it.
+Often, that means there’s an issue with digestion, hormonal balance, or both.
+Let’s take a look at how these things are connected to weight loss – and what you can do about it.

 The rise of digestive issues

-And the same thing we’re seeing in research is what I’m seeing in my clinic.
-I see more and more women complaining of stomach or digestive issues all the time.
+What’s being seen in research is mirrored in what I see with my clients.
+More and more women come to me complaining of stomach or digestive issues all the time.

 Their symptoms vary, but many of them overlap.
 They may be bloated every time they eat, have nagging pain in their stomach, experience frequent nausea, or be prone to embarrassing episodes of gas – including both belching and flatulence.
 They may experience diarrhea, constipation, or a combination of both at different times.